donghoon-io/LiquidEye/README.md

 ## LiquidEye

 LiquidEye is an MacOS-based intervention application that aim to prevent users' ocular issues while using a computer.
-LiquidEye is published as [Journal of Medical Internet Research paper](https://doi.org/10.2196/22099).
+LiquidEye is published to [Journal of Medical Internet Research](https://doi.org/10.2196/22099)

 ### Installation